 The Caped Crusaders made an appearance at the 2012 Culver City Car Show, along with the original Batmobile.
 The pair were doppelgängers of the classic sixties TV versions of Batman and Robin, as portrayed by Adam West and Burt Ward.
 Behind them was the Batmobile, built at the shop of car customizer George Barris, who was also a major sponsor of the show.
 Unfortunately George died just a few years later, but the show continues annually.

-The ultimate spooky event happens each Halloween season at the skeleton-themed Boney Island.
-Designed like a mini amusement park, it is the creation of my friend Rick Polizzi, who prepares months in advance to set it up at his home in Sherman Oaks, CA. The incredible exhibition is a labor of love, and offered to the public free of charge!
-Highly recommended for anyone in the Los Angeles area.
+For 16 years, the ultimate spooky event happened each Halloween season at the skeleton-themed Boney Island.
+Designed like a mini amusement park, it was the creation of my friend Rick Polizzi, who prepared months in advance to set it up at his home in Sherman Oaks, CA. The incredible exhibition was a labor of love, and offered to the public free of charge.
+The attraction became so popular that the city ultimately demanded that Rick pay a huge sum of money for police security and crowd control.
+Sadly, the costs were two great and Boney Island was forced to shut down in 2017.

 Thoroughbred horses head for the finish line at historical Santa Anita Park in Arcadia, CA. The location is beautiful, with a picturesque backdrop of the San Gabriel mountain range.
 Numerous Hollywood movie and television productions have filmed there since the 1930s, due to its proximity to Los Angeles.
 This is an HDR iPhone photo, from 2015.